CaptainDario/DaKanji/BETA_CHANGELOG.md

     - Manually clearing all selected radicals showed all available kanji instead of none
   - Examples
     - Opening an example in the text screen raised an excpetion
+  - Search bar
+    - Separator line does not always disappear when closing the search bar

 ## v3.2.0+65b6 - 辞書開発 (3.11.2023)